Servamp: Eves

 He's a freshman high school student who lost his mother to an accident at a young age.
 Having no father to take care of him, he was left in the care of his ever-busy uncle.
 As a result, Mahiru grew up mostly alone and has developed many talents for household chores.
 Mahiru's talent for housework has also extended into his school life where he often uses them for class projects and the like.
-After discovering Sleepy Ash as a cat and eventually becoming his Eve, he obtains a Lead (essentially a conjured tool for Eves) in the form of a Broomstick.
+After discovering Sleepy Ash as a black cat and eventually becoming his Eve, he obtains a Lead (essentially a conjured tool for Eves) in the form of a Broomstick.
 Kuro later notes in irony that it is what may represent him the most due to Mahiru's personality, and that it was the first thing he used to hit Kuro with when they met.
 His Lead later changes into a Spear, giving Mahiru more physical prowess.
 Mahiru's catchphrase is "Thinking simply, it's got to be me!"